nationalarchives/dr2-ingest/python/generate-restore-package/README.md

 ## Steps

-* Query the DB builder database for the object id and source id for the code provided in the argument.
+* Query the DB builder database for the object id and source id for the code provided in first the argument.
 * Get the root path for the OCFL object.
 * Get the file paths from the `inventory.json` file in the OCFL object.
-* Read the IO metadata file and extract the list of content object ids.
+* Read the IO metadata file and extract the list of content object ids using the xip version provided in the second argument.
 * For each content object id, add the metadata from the CO_Metadata file to a list and copy the file to the output directory.
 * Concatenate the `IO_Metadata` and list of `CO_Metadata` to a new file in the output directory.